 Don’t sell services and products – sell solutions for your client’s pain, tension, or skincare issues.
 Talk about overall health issues.
 Be a resource, even if it means you need to take some time to research a client’s question.

 You can do this directly or through email, as well as use social media.
 Asking for input tells your customers that you are committed to making their experience with you as positive as possible.
 Your commitment to make changes shows you care.

 It’s not only clients who need to know how much you appreciate them; your team does as well.
 In fact, when your employees feel undervalued, it isn’t good for business.
 Employees lose motivation when they feel undervalued, and this affects their productivity and customer responsiveness.
 Besides saying thank you for a job well done, you show your employees you value them when you:

 Communicating with your team regularly in a group meeting or through one-on-one sessions tells them that they matter to you.

 Invest in your employees

 Training isn’t just about being able to meet current responsibilities.
-Invest in your employees to help them pursue areas that they are interested in to enhance their career.
+Invest in your employees to help them pursue areas that they are interested in to enhance their careers.
 Provide some funding and the time away from work to attend classes to improve their professional skills.

 Find time for fun.
-Get together after work for dinner from time to time to enjoy each other’s company or plan an outing to a sporting event, the theater or whatever activity your team wants.
-Incorporate team building activities into some of your group events.
+Get together after work for dinner from time to time to enjoy each other’s company or plan an outing to a sporting event, the theater, or whatever activity your team wants.
+Incorporate team-building activities into some of your group events.
 You also can participate in a local volunteer effort together, which builds a team spirit and is fun at the same time.

 Creating a culture of gratitude in your spa or massage practice will strengthen your business.
 And that’s something to be grateful for.